Pacittos/Prysm-guide-to-auto-create-validators/README.md

 In case the deposits were succesfull the command line should show something like:
 ```
-"Deposit for validator received but not processed into the beacon state".
+" INFO validator: Deposit for validator received but not processed into the beacon state eth1DepositBlockNumber=XXXXX expectedInclusionSlot=XXXXXX pubKey=0x0000000 status=DEPOSITED"
 ```

 As a safer alternative it's possible to create a json file with keymanageropts